 5. Employment rates.
 What percentage of graduates are employed in MRI within 6 months?

-Questions to Ask Programs
+Questions to Ask About Cost

 • “What is the total cost including all fees?”
 (Not just tuition)